 This past week representatives of the Federal Bank of Atlanta invited HiddenLevers to be included in its Regional Economic Information Network (REIN).
 The REIN is an extensive outreach program focused on meeting with business leaders to better understand economic trends, opportunities, and challenges.
 After almost a decade of consistently fresh economic insight by the HiddenLevers economic think-tank, the Atlanta Federal Reserve recognized their contribution by including them in their 2019 Beige Book analysis.

-“When we saw HiddenLevers announce it was shifting headquarters from New York to Atlanta we knew this was a firm we wanted to talk to,” said Rebecca Gunn, Senior Vice President and Regional Executive of the Federal Reserve Bank of Atlanta.
+“When we saw HiddenLevers announce it was shifting headquarters from New York to Atlanta we knew this was a firm we wanted to talk to,” said Rebecca Gunn, Vice President and Regional Executive of the Federal Reserve Bank of Atlanta.

 HiddenLevers Founders Praveen Ghanta and Raj Udeshi sat down with Gunn to share viewpoints on hot-button domestic economic issues and give a deeper look into the War Room, a monthly program updating the HiddenLevers Scenario Library.

 “It’s humbling to be recognized by the Fed in this way,” said Udeshi.
 “The on-going relationship between HiddenLevers and the Atlanta Federal Reserve will be reassuring for advisors and portfolio managers who use HiddenLevers scenarios to connect with the end investor.”

 The Atlanta Fed and HiddenLevers discussed how headlines that overemphasized downside scenarios like Trade War or the potential for a Tech Bubble drown out real news around the US economy.

 Gunn was particularly impressed by the HiddenLevers Scenario Library, a comprehensive palette of forward-looking economic events, with infographics and simple language to help users understand the macro-risk parity of outcomes.